 I just realized something the other day.
 As I packed a lunch to take with me to the hospital, it dawned on me:

-Jesus is a peanut butter and jelly sandwich.
+God is like a peanut butter and jelly sandwich.

-You know how health problems have a way of getting out of hand?
-Well, my mom has been battling one medical condition or another my entire life.
-Before I was in high school, she’d already been confined to a wheelchair.
-For me, a life dominated by illness and long idle hours in hospital waiting rooms was just our kind of normal.
+You see, my mom battled one medical condition after another my entire life.
+Before I was in high school, she was already confined to a wheelchair.
+For me, a life dominated by illness and long hours in hospital waiting rooms was our normal.

 But suddenly, just a few years ago, things changed.
-As her health unraveled like a cheap knit sweater, we went from being frequent visitors to the hospital to being card carrying citizens.
+As her health unraveled like a cheap knit sweater, we went from being frequent visitors at the hospital to being card carrying citizens.

 Our lives became a crazy hectic mess.
-We were constantly deprived of sleep, and to, make matters worse, our budget began to feel the strain.
+We were constantly deprived of sleep.
+To make matters worse, our budget began to feel the strain.
 I had zero energy all the time, yet we still had to eat.
 It was at this flash point of medical horror that I rekindled my love of the peanut butter and jelly sandwich.

 Peanut butter and jelly also held deep sentimental value for me.

-It conjured up memories from before mom got truly sick.
-It recalled my preschool years with vividness, color, and texture… I remembered the taste of wooden spoons that Mom would let me lick and the heart-felt warmth of fresh baked chocolate chip cookies.
+It conjured up memories from before mom got really sick.
+It recalled my preschool years with vivid color and texture… I remembered the taste of wooden spoons that Mom would let me lick and the heart-felt warmth of fresh baked chocolate chip cookies.
 And through it all, of course, were Mom’s peanut butter jelly sandwiches.
 For me, this was soul food with a deep emotional connection.
 Every inch of Mom’s sandwiches were filled with tenderness.
 When I ate them, I felt safe, cared for, and especially loved.